AdvaniaSE/BicepTrainingLab/2. Exporting resources/lab.md

 > **NOTE:** At the time of this writing there is [a bug in the VSCode extension](https://github.com/Azure/bicep/issues/9241) that causes this to not work in some cases.
 If this case doesn't work, please continue to the next lab.

-The bicep extension for VSCode includes the `Insert resource` command.
+The Bicep extension for VSCode includes the `Insert resource` command.
 You can use this to directly export a resource from your Azure environment to your VSCode session.

 To do this you need to know the resource id of the resource you want to export.
-You can get this id through the portal, using Azure PowerShell, or as described here, using the az cli
+You can get this id through the portal, using Azure PowerShell, or as described here, using the Azure CLI.

-- If not already open, open the console in VSCode by clicking `Ctrl+ö`, or `View -> terminal`
+- If not already open, open the console in VSCode by clicking `Ctrl+ö (Windows)`, `Control⌃ + Shift⇧ +´(macOS)`, or `View -> terminal`

+**Azure CLI:**
 - Run the command `az login` to connect to your azure subscription
 - Run the command `az resource show --resource-type "Microsoft.Storage/storageAccounts" -g "<your resource group>" -n "<Name of your storage account>" --query 'id'`

-> Tip: you can pipe the output of this command directly to your clip board by adding "`| clip`" to the end of the command on windows.
+> Tip: you can pipe the output of this command directly to your clipboard by adding "`| clip`" to the end of the command on windows.

+>Note: If you have access to multiple subscriptions you need to select the subscription you want to work with using: `az account set --subscription <subscription id>`

+**Azure PowerShell:**
+- Run the command `Connect-AzAccount` to connect to your azure subscription
+- Run the command `(Get-AzResource -ResourceGroupName "<your resource group>" -Name "<Name of your storage account>").ResourceId`

+> Tip: you can pipe the output of this command directly to your clipboard by adding "`| Set-Clipboard`" to the end of the command on windows.

+>Note: If you have access to multiple subscriptions you need to select the subscription you want to work with using: `Select-AzAccount -SubscriptionId <subscription id>`

 Once you have found the id of your resource you can insert it to your VSCode session.

 - Open the Command palette in VSCode as described in [lab number 1](../1.%20Setting%20up%20your%20resources/lab.md)
-- in the search window, type `Insert resource`
+- In the search window, type `Insert resource`
 - Paste, or type, the resource id of the resource to import _without quotation marks_

 > **Note:** The bicep extension uses a strict order of account credentials to authenticate to Azure.
-If you have problems authenticating to azure try closing and re-opening VSCode, and _only_ authenticate using `az login` (not Azure PowerShell or the Azure.Account extension)
+If you have problems authenticating to azure try closing and re-opening VSCode, and _only_ authenticate using Azure CLI `az login` or Azure PowerShell `Connect-AzAccount`.
+The default behavior in Bicep is to pick the authentcation token from Azure CLI first, then if not found use the token from Azure PowerShell.
+This is configurable using a `bicepconfig.json` file.

 ### Using Azure portal export